Best camera for car photography in 2025

 (Image credit: PhotoPlus Magazine)

-If you have the right gear to help you tackle any situation, you’re halfway there.
+Car photography can be quite a challenge.
+You’ve got strange angles to contend with, reflections, dodgy lighting situations, and that’s before the car even starts to move, where a whole new set of problems emerge.
+However, if you have the right gear, you’re halfway there.
 For that reason, we’ve chosen a good variety of different cameras and types, all of which are suitable for car photography in one way or another.

 When it comes to picking the best camera for car photography, it isn’t always going to be as straightforward as selecting one of the best mirrorless cameras, the best DSLR or the best compact cameras.
-The cameras you’ll find in those guides are all excellent, but they’re often all-rounders, and may not necessarily have the right specs you’ll need for cars.
+We've picked cameras here that are specifically suited to car photography – you can scroll to the bottom of this page to read our full criteria, or just read on to see what we've picked!

 Why you can trust Digital Camera World Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out how we test.